 High-Risk Populations

-The following populations are at a higher risk for developing iron deficiency:
+Some populations are at a higher risk for developing iron deficiency.
+These include:

-Women Who Are Pregnant: Increased blood volume requires more iron to drive oxygen to the baby and growing reproductive organs.
+Women Who Are Pregnant: Increased blood volume requires more iron.
+This is important to drive oxygen to the baby and growing reproductive organs.
 Consult your doctor or registered dietitian nutritionist before taking an iron supplement.

 Young Children: Babies store enough iron for the first 6 months of life.
 After 6 months, their iron needs increase.
-Iron-fortified infant formula and complementary first foods, such as pureed meats and iron-fortified cereals, help this group meet their iron needs until they are able to eat larger portions.
+Iron-fortified infant formula and complementary foods, such as pureed meats and iron-fortified cereals, help this group meet their iron needs until they are able to eat larger portions.
 Cow's milk is a poor source of iron.
 When children drink too much milk, they crowd out other foods and may develop "milk anemia."
-The American Academy of Pediatrics recommends no cow's milk until after 1 year, at which point it should be limited to no more than 2 cups per day.
+The American Academy of Pediatrics recommends no cow's milk until after 1 year.
+After this point, it should be limited to no more than 2 cups per day.

 Women of Childbearing Age: Women with excessively heavy menstrual periods may develop iron deficiency.